 If you are in the luxury position of residing outside the United Kingdom and receive income from within the UK, you may still be subject to UK tax.
 Careful tax planning may increase your revenue, therefore please speak to us for any advice and any issues that concern you.

+Moving Overseas Permanently.
 If you decide to move overseas for pastures new, speak to us first before disposing of any business / non business assets as you may still be liable to capital gains or income tax.
 Additionally you may be entitled to a tax refund, allow us the opportunity to guide you along the right path more.

+Trading Overseas.
 A UK / Non UK entity may branch out into overseas trading / manufacturing or by forming a permanent overseas entity, even using an agent, franchising and may result in having to comply with local legislation and be party to double taxation, legal constraints, currency exchange, employment law and more.
 We can plan along side you to ensure you maximise your returns and work within the parameters of local law.

 Forming a Limited Company in Cyprus.
 We would also like to inform you that we have the facilities in place to form limited companies in Cyprus and will also guide you throughout your period of trade more.

 Cyprus-Auditing your Company.
 Our associates core audit and assurance services include statutory audits, internal audits and due diligence investigations into potential business acquisitions.
-The External Auditors prime responsibility is to form an independent opinion on the financial statements which comply with local legislations and which have been prepared in accordance with International Financial Reporting Standards.
-Our audits are conducted in accordance with International Standards on Auditing and tailored to the size of your company.
+The External Auditors prime responsibility is to form an independent opinion on the financial statements which comply with local legislation and which have been prepared in accordance with International Financial Reporting Standards.
+All audits are conducted in accordance with International Standards on Auditing and tailored to the size of your company.
 We view our role in the financial reporting process as an opportunity to provide constructive recommendations on financial processes, key controls and performance indicators.

 Cyprus-Taxation.
 On becoming a permanent resident of Cyprus, you should notify the local income tax authorities to enrol as a Cypriot taxpayer.
 Any individual that resides in Cyprus for more than 183 days during the financial year is required to pay tax on any income generated within Cyprus or from overseas.
 Currently there are two tax schemes in operation, one for the employed and the other for the retired.
 Retired persons benefit from favourable tax rates, with a ceiling of 5% on any income of €3,419 or above.
 In order to comply for this, retired people are unable to undertake any paid employment.
 Tax band rates for working taxpayers are more.

 Cyprus and Double Taxation Agreements with many Countries including the UK.
 No income tax is payable in Cyprus on other sources of income, including bank interest and dividends from shares, although they do incur a Cyprus Defence Levy tax of between 10% and 15% depending on the type of income more.

-Dividend tax depends on whether the income is received by a corporate shareholder or an individual.
+Dividend tax in Cyprus, depends on whether the income is received by a corporate shareholder or an individual.
 Since Jan.
 1, 2003, dividends have not been taxed in Cyprus, unless they are received by a Cypriot tax resident individual.
 Payments of dividends to non-residents, whether corporate shareholder or individual, are not taxed.
 Note that, for tax purposes, a company is deemed a resident company if it is managed and controlled in Cyprus.
 A person is considered a resident if they have lived in Cyprus for more than 183 days in the same tax year.
 Cyprus holding companies have a major advantage in regards to the fact that there aren’t any withholding taxes on dividends received from other Cyprus resident companies, or by a permanent Cyprus establishment belonging to a non-resident company.

 - More than half of the paying companies income are from investments.